gilesknap/gphotos-sync/README.rst

 * **albums** - contains a folder hierarchy representing the set of albums in your photos (but not shared ones).
 All the files are symlinks to content in one of the other folders.

 In drive and picasa, folders containing duplicate files names are handled by adding (1) etc to the file name. (as per Google's drive sync tool for windows).
-If you have used the official Backup tool on Windows your **drive** folder should match that backup (but the order of duplicate files may vary occasionaly).
+If you have used the official Backup tool on Windows your **drive** folder should match that backup (but the order of duplicate files may vary occasionally).

 In the root folder a sqlite database holds an index of all media and albums.
 Useful to find out about the state of your photo store.
 You can open it with the sqlite3 tool and perform any sql queries.